 Salaries in the UK for interns (and graduates) range from minimum wage to £50k and over, with everything in between.
 So beware of under-selling yourself, know your value.
 Some employers see students as a form of cheap labour that can be exploited because you’re not “qualified” until you graduate.
 I’d think twice before working for such an employer, computing skills are in demand and there are plenty of other employers who will treat you with more respect.

-Finding employers that you are interested in and submitting high quality job applications takes time.
+Finding employers that you are interested in and submitting high quality job applications takes lots of time.
 Many students under estimate the time needed to job hunt.
-It can be a very time consuming process for everyone, both employers and candidates alike, see figure 8.6.
+It can be a very time consuming process for everyone, both employers and candidates alike, see figure 8.7.

 Even after you have managed to: